Git for Collaboration

 With branches:

-Alice and Bob each get their own parallel copy.
+Catherine and Heathcliff each get their own parallel copy.
 They work independently, then combine when ready.

 Branches = parallel universes for your code.
 Changes in one branch don’t affect any other branch until you merge.